 Under LB 1055 (1997) The Department of Health and Human Services is required to maintain in the data base a listing of persons committed to treatment pursuant to section 29-3702.
 The clerks of the various courts shall furnish to the Department of Health and Human Services, within thirty days after the order of commitment or finding and the discharge, all information necessary to set up and maintain the data base required by this section.
-A reporting form is available in MS Word or in PDF format [November 2011] has been created to facilitate this reporting.
-Information submitted is further reported to the Nebraska State Patrol under authority LB 1055 and thence to the FBI's National Instant Criminal Background Check System (CNICS) 18 U.S. C. Section 922 (g)(4) as defined at 17 CFR 478.11.
+The Electronic Commitment Reporting Application (ECRA) has been created to facilitate this reporting.
+Information submitted is simultaneiously reported to the Nebraska State Patrol under authority LB 1055 and thence to the FBI's National Instant Criminal Background Check System (CNICS) 18 U.S. C. Section 922 (g)(4) as defined at 17 CFR 478.11.

-Also, the legislature added provision for the relief of firearm disability.
+In 2011 the legislature added provision for the relief of firearm disability.
 A committed individual may petition the mental health board for removal of the individuals' firearm disability.
-If the mental health board grants the petition the form is to be submitted.
-The form has been amended to incorporate notification of the board actions to relieve firearm disability.
+If the mental health board grants the petition an update to records in the ECRA database are made by clerks.
 The individual must petition all boards in which the individual has a commitment and all boards must approve the relief of firearm disability before the individual will be removed from the list of restricted persons.
 Individuals may request a list of boards that have taken action on the individuals behalf from the Department of Health and Human Services using the form found at: http://dhhs.ne.gov/behavioral_health/Pages/FirearmRestoration.aspx .